Martina

-Transfer into Year 13 at Rochester College, Kent
+Transfer into Year 13 at Rochester Independent College, Kent

 Switching schools for direct entry to Year 13

 Every September up to 60 students join RIC directly into Year 13 for their final year of sixth form as either day or boarding students.
-Students also move directly into RIC’s sixth form after the first year of the IB Diploma programme or in cases of family relocation.
+Students also move directly into RIC’s sixth form after the first year of the International Baccalaureate Diploma programme or in cases of family relocation.

-Less formal than a traditional independent school but more structured than a further education college RIC has a real academic focus.
+Less formal than a traditional independent school but more structured than a further education college, RIC has a real academic focus.
+Join us for your A-Level completion for a fresh start with real academic support.

 We prepare our students for success: their hard work and first-class results mean they go on to win places at a wide range of top UK universities.